NCL Home > Documentation > Functions > File IO

 This option applies only to GRIB1-formatted files.

-This string-valued option has two valid values: "Operational", the default, or "Reanalysis".
+This string-valued option has two valid values: "Operational" or "Reanalysis".
 It specifies whether to default to the use of the NCEP operational parameter table (http://www.ncl.ucar.edu/Document/Manuals/Ref_Manual/ncep_opn.htm) or the NCEP reanalysis parameter table (http://www.ncl.ucar.edu/Document/Manuals/Ref_Manual/ncep_reanal.htm).
 The option only applies in cases where NCL, on its own, cannot definitively determine which of these tables to use because of historical ambiguities in NCEP usage.

 InitialTimeCoordinateType